-Debt Service Coverage Ratio (DSCR) measures your business’s ability to repay debt by dividing your net operating income by your total debt and interest payments.
-It is one of the main ways in which a lender evaluates the financial health of your business.
-Your DSCR can affect whether you get approved for a business loan, how much you qualify for, and the loan terms.
+Debt service coverage ratio (DSCR) measures your business’s ability to repay debt by dividing your net operating income by your total debt and interest payments.
+It is one of the main ways in which a lender evaluates the financial health of your business for financing like an invoice factoring facility.

 How to Calculate Your Debt Service Coverage Ratio

 Here is the formula for calculating DSCR and 3 steps breaking down the formula:

 Current Year’s Debt Obligations.